Carrier Comparison

 Frequently Asked Questions

-No, you must use the official USPS flat rate boxes, which are free and can be ordered from usps.com or picked up at any post office.
+No, you must use the official USPS flat rate boxes, which can be ordered at no cost from usps.com or picked up at any post office.
 If you use your own box, you will be charged weight-based rates even if you applied a flat rate label.
 The box must say Priority Mail Flat Rate on it.

 For cross-country shipments (zones 7-9), the Medium Flat Rate Box at ~$16 breaks even around 5-6 lbs compared to weight-based Priority Mail.
 For shorter distances (zones 1-4), the breakeven is higher at around 8-10 lbs.
 The Large Flat Rate Box at ~$22 breaks even at roughly 8-10 lbs for long distances.
-Always compare both options for your specific shipment.
+Always compare both options for your specific shipment, because the breakeven shifts every time carriers raise rates.

 Compare Rates From All Carriers